ComplexNetTSP/Power_grids/README.md

 ## Origin of the data

-The power grid topologies listed in the present repository were obtained from the crowdsourcing project OpenStreetMap (https://www.openstreetmap.org).
+The power grid topologies listed in the present repository were obtained from the crowdsourcing project OpenStreetMap (OSM) (https://www.openstreetmap.org).
 These data are fed in by users of the app and may be incomplete or even wrong.
-For this reason topologies presented here should not be considered as exact representations of the real topologies.
+For this reason, topologies presented here should not be considered as exact representations of the real topologies, but rather as approximations.
+Results clearly depends on the data entered by the users.

-There is a large gap between these data and a topological representation of the power grid.
+There is a large gap between OSM data and a graphical representation of the power grid.
 Please refer to the SCIGRID project (http://scigrid.de) for more information.

 ## Architecture